National Watch and Clock Museum

 Directions: From Lancaster head 30 W and get off at the Columbia/Marietta exit.
 Follow signs from the exit ramp turn left onto 3rd Street/Route 441 South; go 3 blocks and turn left onto Poplar Street; go 2 blocks and turn right onto 5th Street and left into the parking lot.

-All and all it was a fun time and I look forward to going back to the National Watch and clock museum again!
+All and all it was a fun time and I look forward to going back to the museum again soon!

 Return from National Watch and Clock Museum to Attractions